Week 1

 Machine Learning

-As the ultimate goal of our project is to make a program that can estimate car insurance premiums, we began our EDA by plotting the premium values against various other metrics to try and find correlations and give us a better idea of what machine learning model would be the best to create an insurance estimator.
+our EDA by plotting the premium values against various other metrics to try and find correlations and give us a better idea of what machine learning model would be the best to create an insurance estimator.
 Since insurance premiums are calculated based on many different important factors and each case can be vastly different from another, it was difficult to find easy correlation between insurance premiums and one other factor, this was also an indicator that a random forest or gradient boosting model may be a good choice.

 One discovery that we found was that the “Type_risk” variable that was an integer ranging from 1-4 split our dataset into 4 different types of vehicles that are passenger cars, motorbikes, vans and agricultural vehicles.
 In the interest of our project, we chose to filter the dataset to only contain passenger cars.